GenXProject/GenX.jl/docs/src/maintenance.md

 and each problem generally represents a single full year.
 If a plant requires maintenance every $y$ years, we take the simplification that at least $1/y$ of the plants must undergo maintenance in the modeled year.

-See also "Interaction with integer unit committment" below.
+See also "Interaction with integer unit commitment" below.

 ### Reduction of number of possible start dates
 This module creates constraints which work across long periods, and consequently can be very expensive to solve.